 - This bill was filed by Sen. Blackwell and aims at reducing the number of Representatives from 122 to 99 and the number of Senators from 52 to 42.
 This would take effect in 2024, at the start of a new term.

 SB 2045 – Flying of the Confederate Flag

-- This bill, filed by Sen. Seymour would require that the state of Mississippi flag, which contains the Confederate Battle Emblem, be flown if you are a government organization.
+- This bill, filed by Sen. Seymour would require that the state of Mississippi flag, which contains the Confederate Battle Emblem, be flown by all government organizations.
 This would include colleges and universities.
 It also protects private citizens who choose to fly the flag.